 WooCommerce Product Bundles

-I suggest using the WooCommerce Product Bundles plugin to create your bundles since this will let you gather your products together in the product listing without the headache of having to track inventory separately.
+I highly recommend using the WooCommerce Product Bundles plugin to craft your bundles.
+This tool allows you to group your products together in your product listings without the hassle of managing separate inventory.

 A standard coupon for a “30% off deal” would take 30% off the revenue meaning its $70 profit margin would get reduced to a $40 profit margin.